 Plastic filament is the most common printing medium for hobbyists.
 The filament is fed into the extruder of a printer, which heats and melts the plastic.
 The liquid plastic is then released through a tiny opening in the extruder head to make the object.
 The plastic solidifies very rapidly after it's released from the extruder.

-Potential Advantages of Making Food with a 3D Printer
+Potential Advantages of Printing Food

 A 3D food printer works in the same general way as a regular 3D printer.
 However, the printing medium is a food material instead of melted plastic.